 And we have many expressions concerning the word “dog”, “monkey”, etc.

 These are all used in conversation, not in literary or technical terms.

 I attached some pictures; Casting Koban is from a free illustration site and the Green Bristlegrass is from Wikipedia.

 All of the examples of Japanese words can be found in the dictionary; PAROGRESSIVE Japanese-English Dictionary the 3rd edition (Shogakukan Co.
 Ltd).

 Thanks so much for sharing these expressions with us Sadao!
 They’re interesting to learn!

 This article was posted on Friday, December 5th, 2014 at 11:24 pm and is filed under Countries & Cultures, Idiomatic Expressions, Idiomatic Expressions with Cats, Japan, Japanese, Languages, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Japanese Idiomatic Expressions Featuring Cats”